7 Benefits Of A Capsule Wardrobe

 #5.
 Conserves Energy

 Digging through miles of clothes in a tightly packed closet doesn’t just expend mental energy leading to decision fatigue, it also expends physical energy.
-General energy and emotions like frustration can get tangled in choosing what to wear.
+General energy and emotions like frustration can get tangled up when choosing what to wear.

 Some people end up changing outfits multiple times for a single occasion to find the ‘right’ combination.
 It’s exhausting.

-Christopher Nolan, the director of Interstellar almost always sports the same style of suit and blue button-up.
-According to the New York Times, he “long ago decided it was a waste of energy to choose anew what to wear each day.”
+Christopher Nolan, the director of Interstellar, almost always wears the same suit and blue button-up.
+According to the New York Times, he “long ago decided it was a waste of energy to choose anew what to wear each day.

 #6.
 Saves Time

-Count the minutes you’ve spent in your life shopping for clothes, choosing clothes to wear, doing laundry, folding clothes, fixing them on their hanger, picking them off the floor, bagging them up to donate… We can dump a lot of time into something that was originally intended to keep us warm and mask nakedness.
+Count the minutes you’ve spent shopping for clothes, choosing clothes to wear, doing laundry, folding clothes, fixing them on their hangers, picking them off the floor, and bagging them up to donate… We can dump a lot of time into something that was originally intended to keep us warm and mask nakedness.

 If you think about it, a great deal of that time is in vain.
 When you look at photos of yourself in 20 years, chances are you won’t admire what you were wearing today. 😏